Fifth Disease ("Slapped Cheek"): Contagious continued...

 Cause.
 Although children can't catch ear infections from other children, they can catch colds, which make ear infections more likely.

 Treatment.
 If your child has pain and fever from an ear infection, give acetaminophen to make him comfortable and see a doctor.
-He may need antibiotics, although many ear infections go away on their own.
-Most ear infection symptoms go away in a few days.
+He may need antibiotics, although many ear infections go away on their own in children older than 2 years of age.
+Most ear infection symptoms go away in a few days after antibiotics are started.